 A check will be written to the inmate for any money remaining in the inmate’s account less what he/she owes for expenses incurred during his/her stay upon release.

 Inmates are allowed to order commissary items once a week, using the commissary network.
-Money can be put on an inmates account on Wednesday and Friday only.
-Money must be put on an inmates account by Friday in order for the inmate to order from the commissary the following week.
+Money can be put on an inmates account any day of the week.
+There is a kiosk located in the lobby of the Jail.
+You can also add money using www.jailfunds.com anytime.

 All inmate property is kept in a secure location while the inmate is being held in the facility.
 Once an inmate is released, his/her property is returned.
 If an inmate is transferred to another facility, the property is transferred as well.
 Property can not be released to anyone other than the inmate.